Skip to main content

 New Work in Karbon

-• Project Owner as either Karbon Work Assignee/Client Owner/Client Manager, this is a global setting for the integration
+• Project Owner as either Karbon Work Assignee/Client Owner/Client Manager/Work Item Client Group (mapped to a Karbon User email address)

 • Project Status will be Confirmed